 Occupancy standards are established by the PHA to ensure that units are occupied by families of the appropriate size.
-This policy maintains the maximum usefulness of the units, while preserving them from underutilization or from excessive wear and tear due to overcrowding.
+This policy maintains the maximum usefulness of the units, while the appropriate size.
+I first policy maintains the maximum usefulness of the units, while preserving them from underutilization or from excessive wear and lear due to overcrowding.
 Part I of this chapter explains the occupancy standards.
 These standards describe the methodology and factors the PHA will use to determine the size unit for which a family qualifies and includes the identification of the minimum and maximum number of household members for each unit size.
 This part also identifies circumstances under which an exception to the occupancy standards may be approved.